crozone/AsyncResetEvents/README.md

 ## Requirements

-The library is written for NetStandard 2.0, and is entirely self-contained.
+The library is written for NetStandard 2.0 and .NET 4.5, and is entirely self-contained with no external dependencies.

 ## Behaviour